Visas for the US

 For Study in the United States (Spring semester)

+International students receive an information sheet detailing the application process for a student (F-1) visa with their admissions letter.
+The first step requires international students to submit certain paperwork, including the Declaration of Finances form to Northeastern.
 Once students submit the required documentation, they will then receive their I-20.
-While our on-site staff can assist in connecting participants with the nearest US Consulate while in Melbourne, students must research whether they are able to apply for their F-1 Student Visa while in Australia prior to their arrival in Boston.
+While our on-site staff can assist in connecting participants with the nearest US Embassy while in San José, students must research whether they are able to apply for their F-1 Student Visa while in Costa Rica prior to their arrival in Boston.
 Failure to conduct this type of research can seriously complicate the F-1 visa process.
-Participants must be prepared to arrive to campus in Boston by early January 2015.
+Participants must be prepared to arrive to campus in Boston by early January 2014.
 Students will receive an email indicating the exact arrival date and process in mid-October.

 If students have any questions regarding the visa application process they can contact Northeastern’s International Student and Scholar Institute (ISSI) at email@example.com.